Changes to housing benefit - size criteria ('bedroom tax')

 Your housing benefit won't be affected by if you or your partner has reached the qualifying age for pension credit.
-In April 2013 this was around 61 years and six months.
 Find out your pension credit age.

 L&Q wants to speak to every resident affected by this change.
 If you are affected and have not yet spoken to us, or you are not sure whether you are affected, please contact us.